 On Georgia's coast, we have worked with neighborhood leaders in the historic African-American communities of Pin Point and Sandfly to help preserve their rich cultural heritage.

-And we recently helped develop a long-range plan for residents in northwest Atlanta who are seeking more jobs and services in their community.
+We helped develop a long-range plan for residents in northwest Atlanta who are seeking more jobs and services in their community.

 We believe that our communities must be thoughtfully planned in order to achieve a balance of economic growth, cultural vibrancy, equitable development and natural resource protection.